aar0m/aar0m.github.io/essays/curious-dev.md

   - Questions
   - Answers
   - StackOverflow

-# The goal of this exercise is not to “prove” that asking questions the smart way is always better (although it would be quite interesting to design an empirical study using StackOverflow to actually gather data on whether “smart” questions do indeed, on average, lead to more effective and efficient answers).
-Instead, the goal of this exercise is to help you form a deeper understanding of what constitutes “smart” and “not smart” questions so that you are more likely to ask smart ones in the future.

-# Write a technical essay that discusses why smart questions are important for smart software engineers, how the chosen questions fulfill (or not) the precepts for smart questions, how the responses reflect the smartness (or lack thereof), and the insights you gained as a result of this experience.
 ---

 <img width="100%" src="../img/essays-img/questions.png">

 ## Curiosity: a tragic cause of death

 Throughout the life cycle of various programs and projects, both experienced and newbie programmers alike eventually encounter issues that they simply do not know the answer to.
-This is where the distinction between experienced and newbie is exposed; experienced programmers embark on a troubleshooting process that involves due diligence and asking smart questions, whilst newbies programmers may feel inclined to immediately ask for help.
+This is where the distinction between experienced and newbie is exposed; experienced programmers embark on a troubleshooting process that involves due diligence and asking smart questions, whilst newbie programmers may feel inclined to immediately ask for help.

 Though understandable, this newbie instinct to _ask questions first, think later_ is unfortunately what leads to a prevalent (but very real) cause of death for most projects and programs: **death by curiosity.**